Iowa Environmental Steward Award

 Applications will be evaluated on the following criteria: manure/nutrient management, soil and water conservation, air quality, public relations, wildlife habitat, and environmental management innovations.
 Other considerations are the commitment to the We Care® principles, and the contributions they make to their community.

 Nominees must be IPPA members.
 Only one award is given each year.
 The recipient is honored at the Iowa Pork Congress Banquet in January where they will receive a $2,500 cash award.
 In addition, the person nominating the award recipient will receive $500.
-Questions can be directed to Ben Nuelle, or call 515-225-7675.
+Questions can be directed to Brielle Smeby, or call 515-225-7675.

 Download the full list of past winners, or watch the profile of the 2024 award winner below.